 Who was John Cabot, anyway?
 John Cabot’s real name was Giovanni Caboto, and he was a 15th-century Italian explorer from Venice.
 He was remembered for his thorough exploration of North America, his “discovery” of Newfoundland and Cape Briton, and for forging a link between Italy and the Americas that has lasted more than 500 years.
 Since JCU embraces both its American heritage and Italian location, Giovanni Caboto – or John Cabot – is the perfect symbol for a university that educates students to be intellectual explorers.

 John Cabot International College

 Did you know that John Cabot University has only had its current name since 1991?
 Until then, our esteemed institution was known as John Cabot International College.
 It originally started as an affiliate program with Hiram College, a private liberal arts college in Ohio.
-It received its accreditation by the Middle States Commission on Higher Education in 2003.

 The campus we all know and love has a unique history of its own.
 When we think of Guarini, we most certainly think fondly of hours spent with our friends or studying in the Lemon Tree Courtyard or the student lounge, but that very campus once served as a convent.
 The old chapel used to stand right where the student lounge is today.

 In more recent history, a fun fact to note about JCU is that in the Fall of 2017, John Cabot launched its first graduate program– a Master of Arts in Art History.
 The MA is the first graduate degree program in art history based entirely in Rome offered by a US-accredited university.

 In the Fall of 2012, a wonderful tradition was started.
 The John Cabot University President’s Gala was created as an opportunity for students, parents, alumni, friends, faculty, and trustees to celebrate the university’s growth and prosperity.
 The tradition as been carried on for the past seven years, and will hopefully continue for many more.